mdovale/DeepFMKit/README.md

 The Experiment framework (experiments.py) is designed for large-scale studies.
 It automates the process of running thousands of "simulate-and-analyze" trials in parallel.

-1. Create an ExperimentFactory: This class contains your logic for setting up a single trial.
+1. Create an ExperimentFactory in factories.py: This class contains your logic for setting up a single trial.
 For example:

 ```python
 class VairableAmplitudeOffset(ExperimentFactory):